Close

 While it’s difficult to single out the specific reasons why fewer marriages end in Illinois, there are some possible reasons:

 • Safety: Statistics suggest there is a correlation between unsafe environments and divorce.
-While there are safety issues in Illinois’ larger metropolitan areas, most of the state is suburban and rural.
+While there are safety issues in the larger metropolitan areas of Illinois, most of the state is suburban and rural.

 • Income: There is also an established correlation between lower incomes and divorce.
 According to the U.S. Census Bureau, the median household income in Illinois is $72,563, slightly above the national median.